 Quinn gasped and drew back, hand on chest for melodramatic effect.
 “Can’t I be curious about what my own sister gets up to?”

 “No, because you know as well as I do that I’m boring.
-Just get to the damn point.”
+Get to the damn point.”

 “Wait, you spent real money?”

-“Well it was either him or Karl, and even though Karl’s really good at speaking he’s still a creep, so we went with Jeval!
+“It was either him or Karl, and even though Karl’s good at speaking he’s still a creep, so we went with Jeval!
 Anyway, we got him to do the job but now I have to figure out what kind of event to do so that people know how great we are!
 Not that they don’t already.”

 Quinn raised her eyes heavenward.
 “What’s a girl to do, Daria?”